Marcus Giles

-Marcus William Giles (born May 18, 1978) is a former Major League Baseball player.
+Marcus William Giles (born May 18, 1978) is an American former Major League Baseball player.
 He was a second baseman and batted right-handed.
 His older brother, Brian Giles, was an outfielder who also played in the Major Leagues.
+Marcus and Brian played together on the 2007 San Diego Padres.

 Career

 Giles was selected by the Atlanta Braves in the 53rd round of the 1996 Major League Baseball draft and made his major league debut in 2001.
 He hit a grand slam for his first career home run off Mike Hampton of the Colorado Rockies.
 He became the first Braves player in 24 years to have his first MLB home run be a grand slam.
 Despite usually having success during his opportunities in majors, he spent the next two years shuttling between Atlanta and their Triple-A affiliate in Richmond.
 In 2002, his year was marred by a severe ankle sprain in May, and the death of his premature daughter, Lundyn Mae.
 Giles lost his second base starting job to the injury and, shortly after returning, was demoted to Richmond.
 He did not play in Atlanta again until August.

 In 2003, Giles was given the starting job for good, and proceeded to put up such impressive numbers that he was selected to play in the 2003 All-Star Game.
 Unfortunately, he suffered a concussion the week prior to the game when Chicago Cubs pitcher Mark Prior collided with him on the basepaths.
 After missing about a week with the injury, Giles returned to the lineup in top form.
 He finished the 2003 season with 49 doubles, breaking the Braves record for doubles in a season.
 Giles had the best range factor among NL second baseman and was third among all NL position players in wins above replacement (as calculated by Baseball Reference).

 In 2004, Giles was poised to wage a campaign similar to 2003 but, on May 15, 2004, against the Milwaukee Brewers, while drifting way back into center field to catch a pop fly, he collided with center fielder Andruw Jones.
 Giles suffered a broken collarbone, a concussion, and a bruised right wrist and did not play again until July 15, 2004, missing 52 games.

 Giles avoided fluke injuries in 2005 and was able to again be a consistent contributor for the Braves.
 He doubled 45 times (second most in the National League), scored a career high 104 runs, and was 16 for 19 in stolen base attempts.